Paper Cut into Minimum Number of Squares

 We know that if we want to cut a minimum number of squares from the paper then we would have to cut the largest square possible from the paper first and the largest square will have the same side as the smaller side of the paper.
 For example, if the paper has the size 13 x 29, then the maximum square will be of side 13. so we can cut 2 square of size 13 x 13 (29/13 = 2).
 Now remaining paper will have size 3 x 13.
 Similarly, we can cut the remaining paper by using 4 squares of size 3 x 3 and 3 squares of 1 x 1.
 So a minimum of 9 squares can be cut from the Paper of size 13 x 29.

 Below is the implementation of the above approach.

 Auxiliary Space: O(1)

 Note that the above Greedy solution doesn’t always produce an optimal result.
 For example, if the input is 36 x 30, the above algorithm would produce output 6, but we can cut the paper into 5 squares

 1) Three squares of size 12 x 12

 2) Two squares of size 18 x 18.

 Thanks to Sergey V. Pereslavtsev for pointing out the above case.

-This article is contributed by Kuldeep Singh(kulli_d_coder).
-If you like GeeksforGeeks and would like to contribute, you can also write an article using contribute.geeksforgeeks.org or mail your article to email@example.com.
+This article is contributed by Aarti_Rathi and Kuldeep Singh(kulli_d_coder).
+If you like GeeksforGeeks and would like to contribute, you can also write an article using write.geeksforgeeks.org or mail your article to email@example.com.
 See your article appearing on the GeeksforGeeks main page and help other Geeks.

 Please write comments if you find anything incorrect, or you want to share more information about the topic discussed above.